SarahKay99/automatic-quiz-prototype/README.md

   However, you won't be tested on the last two lines: they are just notes you took.

-  Better than writing flash-cards, eh?
+  Quicker than writing flash-cards, eh?

 # ---USING AUTOQUIZ: WINDOWS---
 2) Open command prompt.